-The certificate in Emergency Management provides an in-depth understanding of the challenges and policies involved with all-hazards, all-threats emergency response and planning.
+The Graduate Certificate in Emergency Management provides an in-depth understanding of the challenges and policies involved with all-hazards, all-threats emergency response and planning.

-Certificate course credits are transferable to the master’s degree in Homeland Security.
+Certificate course credits are transferable to the Master of Arts in Homeland Security.

 - Credits transferrable toward MA in Homeland Security

 - Program is designed to fulfill a portion of the education and training needed for students to certify under the Certified Emergency Manager (or lower AEM) program, the U.S. industry standard certification program for professional emergency managers